Champions and Co-Champions

 Trees are crowned Champions if they are the largest tree of their species nominated to the National Register of Champion Trees.

-- If two trees are under 100 points, trees will be co-champions if they are within 3 points of each other.
+- If the largest trees of a species are under 100 total points, trees will be crowned Co-Champion Trees if they are within 3 total points of each other.

 Trees that were nominated and trees that were crowned National Champions on American Forests’ National Register of Champion Trees must be re-verified by State Coordinators that they are still living every 10 years.
 In addition, new tree measurements and photographs of the tree must be submitted.
 Failure to re-verify trees and submit new measurements and photographs will render a tree ineligible for Champion consideration and/or will result in the dethroning of a current National Champion.

-For example: Champions last measured in 2009 will be dethroned after December 31, 2019 if they have not been re-verified as standing living, and new measurements and photographs submitted.
+For example: Champions last measured in 2009 will be dethroned if they are not re-verified before the release of the 2019 National Register.

 If a tree is found to have been misidentified and the tree is an ineligible species to the National Register of Champion Trees, the nomination will be considered disqualified.